 I spent a few weeks going over various reviews written by people who used different rocks for their fire pits and speaking with fire pit owners.
 Eventually, I came up with a list of top eight rocks for fire pits.
 I hope they will make your choice easier.

-Best Rocks For Fire Pit Reviews In Details
+Best Rocks For Fire Pit - Reviewed By Experts

 The main advantage of this fire glass is its appearance.
 The jewel-like pieces look elegant and festive.
 They come in a great variety of colors from Pacific and Caribbean blue to light green and platinum.
 The glass reflects light produced by the fire and the beads shine and sparkle.

 The appearance of this fire glass helps your fire pit look perfect even when the fire is not lit.
 These glass beads won’t discolor or melt.
 They can be used for both outdoor fire pits and indoor fireplaces.
 Onlyfire fire glass comes in a container rather than a bag, which makes it easy to store.

 This half inch fire glass comes in various colors.
 You can choose between bronze, arctic ice, gold reflective, crystal diamond, and more options.
 The color of the beads doesn’t affect their work.
 You can choose any shade you wish.
 The small fire glass has smooth edges so there is no risk of cutting your fingers when you fill up your fire pit.
 You don’t have to worry about discoloration, odors or popping problems.

 The modern and elegant appearance of these glass beads is exactly what you need to make your fire pit look stunning when the fire is burning and when it’s idle.
 The only downside of this glass is that not all pieces are 0.5-inches, some can come smaller.